Solar Plants in Maharashtra: The Smart Choice for Industries in 2025

 Why Maharashtra industries are rapidly shifting to solar in 2025?

-Industries in Maharashtra are increasingly adopting rooftop solar panels, backed by MERC net metering rules, open access solar policies, tax benefits & accelerated depreciation.
-These government incentives help factories lower electricity costs, secure reliable power & achieve better ROI.
+Industries in Maharashtra are increasingly adopting rooftop solar solutions, backed by MERC net metering rules, open access solar policies, tax benefits & accelerated depreciation.
+The below listed reasons help factories to store more power for future use & boost the ROI.

 Maharashtra’s regulatory framework is now more industry-friendly than ever, thanks to progressive updates from the Maharashtra Electricity Regulatory Commission (MERC) and national renewable energy mandates.
 These changes reduce bureaucratic hurdles and make industrial solar power systems more commercially viable.

 MERC has simplified solar rooftop for industries through faster net metering approvals and introduced Virtual Net Metering (VNM) to benefit multi-building industrial complexes or leased facilities.
-It also allows concurrent use of net metering with open access, enabling industries to maximize savings from net metering and open access models.
+It also allows concurrent use of net metering with open access solar, enabling industries to maximize savings from net metering and open access solar models.

 The Green Energy Open Access (GEOA) policy lets industries directly source cheaper electricity from large-scale solar power plants for industry, bypassing DISCOM retail tariffs.
 Banking provisions with an 8% charge and monthly settlement allow better load management and predictable energy costs.

 Industries opting for CAPEX can claim Accelerated Depreciation under the Income Tax Act, significantly improving post-tax IRR.
-GST benefits and corporate tax deductions on depreciation further enhance the financial viability of industrial solar panel installation projects.
+GST offers corporate tax deductions on depreciation further enhance the financial viability of industrial solar power plant installation projects.

 Pharma, textiles, engineering & food processing are some of the major industries in Maharashtra now turning to solar power.
 With electricity rates & Time-of-Day (ToD) charges going high, solar panels helps to reduce production costs.
 By installing solar panels, these industries can lower power bills, control budgets & reduce carbon emissions.